Unpacking Black Hole Complementarity: Quantum cloning?

-This seems to restore hope that there might indeed be a way for Bob to directly observe cloning.
-If Alice jumps into a black hole \emph{after} the Page time, then, as argued above, Bob receives the information in Hawking radiation soon after she jumps in; following which, he jumps in as well.
-What is striking is that Hayden and Preskill show that even in this most forgiving scenario, Alice still does not have enough time to send the signal after her horizon-crossing so that it reaches Bob before he hits the singularity.
-They argued that if Alice sends the signal after a time that is longer than $\mathcal{O}(M \log M)$, then it would be too late for Bob to receive the signal.
+This restores hope that there might indeed be a way for Bob to directly observe cloning.
+If Alice jumps into a black hole after the Page time, then, as argued above, Bob receives the information in Hawking radiation soon after she jumps in; following which, he jumps in as well.
+But strikingly, \textcites{Hayden_2007} show that even in this most forgiving scenario, Alice still does not have enough time to send the signal after her horizon-crossing and have it reach Bob before he hits the singularity.
+They showed that if Alice sends the signal after a time that is longer than $\mathcal{O}(M \log M)$, then it would be too late for Bob to receive the signal.
 But that is precisely the time-scale for which Bob has to wait before he has to jump in if he wants to recover Alice's information from the radiation!
 More carefully, the time difference between when Alice has to send the message and when Bob has to jump in is of the order of the Planck time, meaning that Alice has to encode her qubit in Planck-scale modes, preventing Bob from seeing the clone.
 Thus we see that operational complementarity really is vindicated.

-Thus, the case quantum cloning provides a clear example wherein descriptive complementarity fails while operational complementarity succeeds.
-So we should lean more towards accepting operational complementarity, even if we are uncomfortable with operational principles in our physics.
+The case quantum cloning provides a clear example wherein operational complementarity succeeds but descriptive complementarity fails.
+Let me emphasize, however, that I don't mean to suggest that those who worked out descriptive complementarity proposals were making some sort of elementary error.
+Obviously not.
+Rather, what seems to be happening there---as I said in my discussion of appeals to `superobservers'---is that such proposals seem to contain some implicit appeal to operational constraints.
+So part of my point is that descriptive strategies---taken seriously as descriptive-representational strategies---fail on those terms, but might be defensible once operational notions are imported.
+So we should lean more towards accepting, if only provisionally, operational complementarity, even if we are uncomfortable with operational principles in our physics.